DebugML/debugml.github.io/_posts/2024-07-09-logicbreaks.md

 In this blog, we present some [recent work](https://arxiv.org/abs/2407.00075) on how to subvert LLMs from following the rules specified in the prompt.
-Such rules might be safety prompts that look like*"if [the user is not an admin] and [the user asks about bomb-building], then [the model should reject the query]"*.
+Such rules might be safety prompts that look like *"if [the user is not an admin] and [the user asks about bomb-building], then [the model should reject the query]"*.
 Our main idea is to cast rule-following as inference in propositional Horn logic, a system wherein rules take the form *"if $P$ and $Q$, then $R$"* for some propositions $P$, $Q$ and $R$.
 This logic is a common choice for modeling rule-based tasks.
 In particular, it effectively captures many instructions commonly specified in the safety prompt, and so serves as a foundation for understanding how jailbreaks subvert LLMs from following these rules.

+We first set up a logic-based framework that lets us precisely characterize how rules can be subverted.
+For instance, one attack might trick the model into ignoring a rule, while another might lead the model to absurd outputs.
+Next, we present our main theoretical result of how to subvert a language model from following the rules in a simplified setting.
+Our work suggests that investigations on smaller theoretical models and well-designed setups can yield insights into the mechanics of real-world rule-subversions, particularly jailbreak attacks on large language models.
+In summary:
+* Small transformers can theoretically encode and empirically learn inference in propositional Horn logic.
+* Jailbreak attacks are easy to find and highly effective in our simplified, analytical setting.
+* These theory-based attacks transfer to practice, and existing LLM jailbreaks mirror these theory-based attacks.

 <!--
-This logic is a common choice for modeling rule-based tasks, which includes a large number of jailbreak attacks.
--->

 A key benefit of our logic-based approach is that it lets us characterize the different properties of what it means to follow the rules --- and what it means to break them.
-For instance, one adversarial suffix might trick the model into ignoring a rule, while another suffix might lead to absurd reasoning steps.
+For instance, one adversarial suffix might trick the model into ignoring a rule, while another suffix might lead the model to absurd outputs.
 Although both suffixes subvert rule-following, their strategies are fundamentally different.
-By identifying and formalizing the different rule-following properties, we can also precisely describe how model may fail to follow the rules.
+By identifying and formalizing the different rule-following properties, we can also precisely describe how the model may fail to follow the rules.

-In this blog, we first set up a logic-based framework that lets us precisely characterize how rules can be subverted.
+We first set up a logic-based framework that lets us precisely characterize how rules can be subverted.
 Next, we present our main theoretical result of how to subvert a language model from following the rules in a simplified setting.
 Furthermore, we find that real jailbreak attacks on LLMs also use strategies similar to our theory-based derivations.
 Our work suggests that investigations on smaller theoretical models and well-designed setups can yield insights into the mechanics of real-world rule-subversions, particularly jailbreak attacks on large language models.
 In summary:
-* Small transformers can theoretically encode and practically learn inference in propositional Horn logic.
+* Small transformers can theoretically encode and empirically learn inference in propositional Horn logic.
 * Jailbreak attacks are easy to find and highly effective in our simplified, analytical setting.
 * These theory-based attacks transfer to practice, and existing LLM jailbreaks mirror these theory-based attacks.
+-->

 <!--
 Our main approach is as follows.